Are you experiencing baby blues or postpartum depression? Here’s how to tell the difference and cope with depression after your baby is born.

 Postpartum depression (PPD) is a mental health condition associated with intense feelings of sadness, guilt, anger, or despair that can last for several months or sometimes years, per the

-A combination of factors causes PPD, such as hormonal changes during and after pregnancy, sleep deprivation, the many changes that come with childbirth, and more.
+A combination of factors causes postpartum depression, such as hormonal changes during and after pregnancy, sleep deprivation, the many changes that come with childbirth, and more.

 PPD is a diagnosable mental health condition described in the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5).